global-121/121-platform/README.md

 ## Testing

 - Scenarios of end-to-end/integration-tests for the whole platform are described in [`/features`](features/#readme).
+- Automated integrations tests for the interfaces of the whole platform are described in [`/interfaces/tests`](interfaces/tests/#readme).
 - Each component has its own individual tests:
   - Unit-tests and UI-tests for all interfaces; Run with `npm test` in each `interfaces/*`-folder.
   - Unit-tests and integration-tests for all services; Run with `npm test` in each `services/*`-folder.